2020 – 2021 Committee

-Iván Parga Ornelas is currently an assistant teacher at the Accademia Vivarium Novum in Rome, where he started his Latin studies in 2009.
-He graduated in classical and Christian literature at the Pontificium Institutum Altioris Latinitatis in Rome and in medieval studies at the Complutense University of Madrid.
-He organizes events for the OLP in Rome and Oxford, including the Septimana Latina, and manages Humaniora Studia.
-His interests are in medieval and Neo-Latin literature, especially Petrarch, Erasmus, and Maffeo Vegio, and is working on a Spanish translation of Richard of Saint Victor’s Benjamin Major sive De gratia contemplationis.
-His favourite book is the Aeneid.
+Iván Parga Ornelas is pursuing his PhD in Renaissance Studies at the University of Warwick, where he is a Chancellor´s International Scholar.
+Iván has previously worked as an assistant teacher at the Accademia Vivarium Novum in Rome, where he started his Latin studies in 2009.
+He graduated in Classical and Christian Literature at the Pontificium Institutum Altioris Latinitatis in Rome, and received his MA in Medieval studies at the Complutense University of Madrid.
+He organizes events for the OLP in Rome and Oxford.
+His interests are in medieval and Neo-Latin literature, especially Petrarch, Erasmus, and Maffeo Vegio.
+His favourite authors are Virgil and Jorge Luis Borges

 Althea Sovani comes from Italy and is an undergraduate studying Classics with Oriental Studies at the University of Oxford.
 She is especially fond of writing and translating and from a very young age started loving literature and grammar.
 Nothing delights her more than enquiring into the origin of words and decoding grammatical structures.
 Her favourite authors are Marcus Aurelius, Pseudo-Longinus and Lucan.
 She cannot bear the use of the term thing and defends all words from maiming abbreviations, adjectives from superlatives, clauses from stylistic impoverishment and synonyms from oblivion.